Momentum-PT-Team-3/python-problem-set-1-SamV808/README.md

 There are 10 problems of increasing difficulty to solve in `problem_set_1.py`.
 Tests are included to check your code.

-These problems are **exactly the same as the JavaScript problems you did in Phase 1**.
-You are welcome to look at your JavaScript code for help.
-The logic you need is the same but the syntax will, of course, be different.

 ## Run the tests with `pytest`